IncheonMakerB/capstone-design/README.md

 ![block2](https://user-images.githubusercontent.com/40620102/42128904-78557d30-7ca5-11e8-8b79-949e59ebb6e2.JPG)
 ![block3](https://user-images.githubusercontent.com/40620102/42128906-788ff41a-7ca5-11e8-9c3c-bfd5612ec1df.JPG)
 ![block4](https://user-images.githubusercontent.com/40620102/42128907-78c1740e-7ca5-11e8-9973-2a4bc4d90de5.JPG)
+<br><br>

+The following pictures are operational.
+However, please refer to the video clips because speakers and fans are hard to distinguish from the pictures. <br>
 ![app_2ready](https://user-images.githubusercontent.com/40620102/42128915-a3b946fa-7ca5-11e8-9d81-288232cdefda.jpg)

 This is the Bluetooth connection process of the application.
 If you select the Bluetooth named HC-06 and connect it, it changes from Disconnected to Connected(green).<br><br>